rob-murray/ferver/README.md

 How to use this utility:

-Using this could not be simpler, that is the idea... (soon to be even simpler!)
+Using this could not be simpler, that is the idea.

 1) Obtain an copy of the app file `src/ferver.rb` via `git clone`, `wget` or however you want.